 If you have a pool or even a backyard space, embrace your inner child and have fun outside!
 You can swim laps for cardio, play games like sharks and minnows, volleyball, or dive to get items from the bottom of the pool.
 If you don’t have a pool, a small inflatable one can help you cool down or add some variety to your kids’ routine.

-For something different, break out the water balloons and water guns and have fun while staying at a safe distance.
+For something different, break out the water balloons and water guns and have fun while social distancing.
 You can even play hot potato with water balloons or water gun tag.
 For fun in the pool, consider installing a small basketball hoop or finding some pool toys to add something new.
 For any questions about how to install new accessories or to ask about how you can add a pool to your yard, reach out to the pros at B&B Pool and Spa!